-There are various other oils discussed previously which works well for sealing moisture in such as shea nut oil, Vitamin E oil, sunflower oil, rice bran oil and monoi oil but sea-buckthorn is particularly effective for this.
-Additionally, it can help with scalp issues when combined with pomegranate oil.
+There are various other oils discussed previously which works well for sealing moisture in such as shea nut oil, Vitamin E oil, sunflower oil, rice bran oil and monoi oil but sea-buckthorn oil is particularly effective for this.

 The oil from the seed is a light yellow while the oil from the pulp is a darker shade of orange, mildly similar to the colour of palm oil.
 There are suggestions that oil extracted from the berry is better but there is no scientific proof of this.
 You can try both and see which works best for your hair.

-- Prior to styling hair, pour a few drops in your palm, rub together and apply to wet hair after you’ve already applied your leave-in products.
+- Prior to styling hair, pour a few drops of sea-buckthorn oil in your palm, rub together and apply to wet hair after you’ve already applied your leave-in products.
 Work through, shake and style as usual.

 - The best companion oil for sea-buckthorn is pomegranate seed oil.
 Combine equal parts of the two together and use as a scalp massage oil to nourish and strengthen your follicles.